 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-The Chase Sapphire Reserve® came on strong a couple of years ago with a 100,000 sign-up bonus.
-The sign-up bonus on the Sapphire Reserve is now 50,000 Ultimate Rewards points, but it’s still a very popular travel credit card even though it has a $550 annual fee.
+The Chase Sapphire Reserve® sign-up is 50,000 Ultimate Rewards points after spending $4,000 in the first 3 months of account opening (worth $750 in award travel).
+It’s still a very popular travel credit card even though it has a $550 annual fee.
 The Chase Sapphire Reserve isn’t for everybody, but it might be the perfect rewards travel card for you.
 In this Chase Sapphire Reserve review, I’ll show you how the Chase Sapphire Reserve’s benefits can be worth the $550 annual fee.

 Chase Sapphire Reserve Review